Seminars are currently held at 15:00-16:00 on Wednesdays in person or join by Teams. All are welcome to join.

 He is the author of a postgraduate-level textbook and has published over 70 peer-reviewed articles in high-impact journals.
 His work integrates computational modelling with practical applications to drive innovation across engineering disciplines.

-Michael’s dedication to excellence in teaching and learning has been recognized with the prestigious Principal Fellowship of the Higher Education Academy.
+Michael’s dedication to excellence in teaching and learning has been recognised with the prestigious Principal Fellowship of the Higher Education Academy.
 Through his research and academic leadership, he continues to inspire innovation and foster the growth of future engineers and researchers.

 20/11/2024 15:00-16:00 (QM061)